huandu/go-tls/README.md

 [![CircleCI](https://circleci.com/gh/huandu/go-tls.svg?style=shield)](https://circleci.com/gh/huandu/go-tls)
 [![GoDoc](https://godoc.org/github.com/huandu/go-tls?status.svg)](https://pkg.go.dev/github.com/huandu/go-tls)

+> :warning: This package doesn't support Go1.17.* due to Go runtime changes.
+Don't use this package until [#10](https://github.com/huandu/go-tls/issues/10) is resolved.

 _WARNING: It's not recommended to use this package in any production environment.
 It may crash you at any time.
 Use `context` instead when possible._